 - LinkedIn: As an online professional network, LinkedIn is a great place for you to share updates on your operations and connect with your staff, volunteers, and other professional connections.
 You can use LinkedIn as a starting point for finding corporate sponsors, too.

 - Twitter: Because tweets can only be a maximum of 280 characters, Twitter is excellent for providing in-the-moment updates.
-For example, you might turn to Twitter to give live updates on an event like an auction or a lecture.
+For example, you might use Twitter to give live updates on an event like an auction or a lecture.

 - Instagram: Instagram is an excellent platform for sharing striking photos and connecting emotionally with your audience.
 Make sure you’re providing high-quality images!